KimTisott/HackerRank-Solutions/README.md

 # HackerRank Solutions
 Implementations of the most efficient and fastest solutions for HackerRank challenges.

--- Currently working on the SQL skill --
+-- Currently working on the SQL skillset --

 ## SQL
 | Subdomain    | Difficulty | Skill | Challenge                   | Solution |